marytts/marytts/java/de/dfki/lt/mary/dbselection/README.txt

 is needed.
 This file can be created by starting the DatabaseSelector with the option -overallLog <file> at each run.

-The program produces five files.
+The program produces six files.
 For each of the four coverage measures, the results are sorted according to which result has the highest coverage for the given measure and stored in a file.
-Additionally, a file containing those results that are the same but probablty were achieved with different settings is constructed.
+Also, a file containing those results that are the same but probablty were achieved with different settings is constructed.
+And lastly, the program creates a file containing the results sorted according to the number of sentences selected.

 The files are written to the directory where the program is started from.